tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

 minute.)

-It first appeared in the literature in [tcc: A System for Fast, Flexible, and High-level Dynamic Code Generation](/assets/img/tcc-linearscan-ra.pdf) (PDF, 1997) by Poletto, Engler, and Kaashoek.
+It first appeared in the literature in [tcc: A System for Fast, Flexible, and High-level Dynamic Code Generation][tcc-lsra] (PDF, 1997) by Poletto, Engler, and Kaashoek.
 (Until writing this post, I had never seen this paper.
 It was only on a re-read of the 1999 paper (below) that I noticed it.)
 In this paper, they mostly describe a staged variant of C called 'C (TickC), for which a fast register allocator is quite useful.

-Then came a paper called [Quality and Speed in Linear-scan Register Allocation](/assets/img/quality-speed-linear-scan-ra-clean.pdf) (PDF, 1998) by Traub, Holloway, and Smith.
+Then came a paper called [Quality and Speed in Linear-scan Register Allocation][quality-lsra] (PDF, 1998) by Traub, Holloway, and Smith.
 It adds some optimizations (lifetime holes, binpacking) to the algorithm presented in Poletto1997.

-Then came the first paper I read, and I think the paper everyone refers to when they talk about linear scan: [Linear Scan Register Allocation](/assets/img/linearscan-ra.pdf) (PDF, 1999) by Poletto and Sarkar.
+Then came the first paper I read, and I think the paper everyone refers to when they talk about linear scan: [Linear Scan Register Allocation][lsra] (PDF, 1999) by Poletto and Sarkar.
 In this paper, they give a fast alternative to graph coloring register allocation, especially motivated by just-in-time compilers.
 In retrospect, it seems to be a bit of a rehash of the previous two papers.

 Linear scan (1997, 1999) operates on *live ranges* instead of virtual registers.
 A live range is a pair of integers [start, end) (end is exclusive)